Woahai321/list-sync/ReadMe.md

 To see our plans for future development and features, visit our [Roadmap](/docs/roadmap.md).

-## 📋 Notes

-- **Security Best Practices:** Please read scripts you find online before running them.
-- **API Credentials:** Always keep your API credentials secure.
-- **Rate Limiting:** Be mindful of Overseerr's rate limiting policies during imports.
-- **Permissions:** Only import and manage media you have the rights to handle.

 ## 🤝 Contributing

 We welcome contributions!
 For guidelines on how to contribute, please see our [Contributing Guide](/docs/contributing.md).